Birding Arizona

 Meals: We'll have a hot meal each night for dinner at the lodge or in town.
 Breakfasts and lunches will be a combination of sit-down meals and picnics, depending on where we are.
 Like our accommodations, our dining arrangements are selected to have filling, tasty meals without spending our peak birding times sitting inside restaurants.

-Chip Darmstadt is the executive director of the North Branch Nature Center and an avid neotropical birder and naturalist.
-Chip has guided birding trips around the US and around the world for nearly 25 years, observing over 2,000 bird species along the way.
-When not occupied with his varied NBNC duties, Chip works on extending his streak of over 1,000 consecutive days of eBird checklists!
+Chip Darmstadt, Birding Ambassador and "emeritus" executive director of North Branch Nature Center, is an avid neotropical birder and naturalist.
+Chip has guided birding trips around the US and around the world for 25 years, observing over 2,300 bird species along the way.

 What’s included: